gamozolabs/gamozolabs.github.io/_posts/2018-10-14-vectorized_emulation.markdown

 #### Branch summary

 So we saw branches will disable VMs which do not follow VM #0.
-When VMs are disabled all modifications to their register states or memory states are blocked by hardware via the kmask mechanism which allows us to keep performance up and not use different JITs based on different branch states.
+When VMs are disabled all modifications to their register states or memory states are blocked by hardware.
+The kmask mechanism allows us to keep performance up and not use different JITs based on different branch states.

-Further VMs can come back online if they were pending to go to a location which VM #0 eventually ends up going to.
+Further, VMs can come back online if they were pending to go to a location which VM #0 eventually ends up going to.

 #### Exceptions/faults